A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 Please remember other factors like the quality of feed, quality of care, and whether the milk was heat processed still all matter.

-Some people argue that these factors are more important to receive the benefits of drinking raw milk than the A2 beta-casein factor.
+Some people argue that these factors are more important in order to receive the benefits of drinking raw milk than the A2 beta-casein factor.

 It's thought that the A1 gene mutation happened thousands of years ago in Europe and that this mutation produced a new type of beta-casein protein called A1.